Evidence Level

 What is the recommended dosage of Paraxanthine?

-Does Paraxanthine interact with medications?
+Does Paraxanthine interact with any medications?

 References(4 citations)